-Trump and Biden refrain from interrupting each other
+Trump, Biden refrain from interrupting each other

 The showdown – described as a “debacle” and even a “s--- show" – was plagued by incessant interruptions and insults.
 The president was the larger of the two culprits – according to a Fox News analysis, the president interrupted Biden and moderator Chris Wallace of "Fox News Sunday" a total of 145 times, with the former vice president interrupting Trump and Wallace 67 times.

-So far at the second and final presidential debate – being held Thursday night in Nashville, Tenn., both candidates have played nice and avoided interrupting each other.
+At the second and final presidential debate Thursday night in Nashville, Tenn., both candidates mostly played nice and generally avoided interrupting each other.

-The Commission on Presidential Debates (CPD) – the bipartisan group that’s been organizing and running these faceoffs for more than three decades – installed a mute button to prevent the candidates from interrupting each other during their initial two minute responses at the top of each segment.
+The Commission on Presidential Debates – the bipartisan group that’s been organizing and running these faceoffs for more than three decades – installed a mute button to prevent the candidates from interrupting each other during their initial two minute responses at the top of each segment.

-One hour into the 90 minute debate – the mute button has not been needed.